CANADA to MINNESOTA - 1865

 The Rooneys tried for almost thirty years to earn a living by farming and working in the lumber industry in the harsh country of Canada.
 The land they lived on was of poor quality and it was difficult to make a good living from their farms.
 Because of the difficulties, many of them started to leave Canada about 1865 in search of a better life.

-In 1871, the Canadian census shows only two Rooney families still living in the Wakefield area of Quebec; the Michael (Mickey) Rooney and the John Killroe family.
+In 1871, the Canadian census shows only two Rooney families still living in the Wakefield area of Quebec; the Michael (Mickey) Rooney and the John Killroe families.
 Michael (Mickey) Rooney was the only child of Daddy Mick to remain in Canada, but some of Michael's children did settle in MN.
-The other eight children of Daddy Mick, eventually, settled in Stearns County, Minnesota.
+The other eight children of Daddy Mick eventually settled in Stearns County, Minnesota.

 Michael and Mary (Rooney) Colahan left Canada in 1854, much earlier than the others, and lived in Iowa and Missouri before relocating to Minnesota.